I warn you, if you bore me, I shall take my revenge.J.R.R. Tolkein

 Preparing the Body

-Although this is not an issue in the case of the planes C&S Tools purveys, Gentle Readers will want to inspect their plane, and perhaps make a few modifications to the body before playing with the blade too much.
+Although this is not an issue in the case of the planes C&S Tools purveys, Beloved Customer will want to inspect their plane, and perhaps make a few modifications to the body before playing with the blade too much.

-When removing the blade or reducing the cutting edge’s projection through the mouth, we need to strike the body on the corner between the flat end of the plane’s body and its top surface, so we need a chamfer at an approximately 90˚ angle to prevent damage to the body.
+When removing the blade or reducing the cutting edge’s projection through the mouth, we need to strike the body on the 90˚ intersection between the flat end of the plane’s body and its top surface.
+Accordingly we need cut a chamfer at this location to prevent damage to the body.
 How wide?
 3~5mm is a good range.
 While you are at it, cut off the corners formed at the right and left sides of this chamfer.

 This is a one-time operation.

-As the sole wears, Beloved Customers and Gentle Readers will need to be refresh these chamfers from time to time, so further explanation is necessary.
+As the sole wears, Beloved Customers will need to be refresh these chamfers from time to time, so further explanation is necessary.

-Some people promote big, wide 45˚ chamfers at these locations.
-Your humble servant has even seen country bumpkins cut these wide chamfers and then cut grooves leading from the sides of the mouth to these chamfers for shavings to escape into.
+Some people like big, wide 45˚ chamfers at these locations.
+Your humble servant has even seen country bumpkins cut these wide chamfers and then cut unsightly grooves resembling a shark’s grin leading from the sides of the mouth to these chamfers for shavings to escape into.
 Codswallop!